Guide to Amarone and Valpolicella wines

 How is Valpolicella Ripasso wine made?

-First, grapes for Valpolicella Ripasso are fermented as normal; typically in stainless steel tanks at a controlled temperature.
-After the initial fermentation process is finished, passito grape skins (which have already been fermented for Amarone) are drained and added to the tank with the Valpolicella wine.
+Then, the Valpolicella wine is poured to the tank with vinacce.
 This effectively starts a second fermentation which lasts for 10–15 days.
 As well as increasing the level of alcohol, this adds structure and an intense fruity flavour to the wine.

-Finally, up to 15% of finished Amarone wine may be added to the Valpolicella Ripasso, if the winemaker thinks it will benefit the taste (technically, the Amarone wine is reclassified as Ripasso) .
+Up to 15% of finished Amarone wine may be added to the Valpolicella Ripasso, if the winemaker thinks it will benefit the taste .

 Valpolicella Ripasso wine has to be aged in oak and then in bottle for at least two years before it’s ready for release.
 As it ages in oak barrels, small amounts of oxygen pass through the wood and into the wine.
 This oxidative ageing breaks down the tannins, giving them a softer and more velvety feel.
 At the same time, the flavours of fresh red berries – such as strawberry and raspberry – transform into tastes of dried or candied fruits.
 Oak also contributes its own tannins and flavous like vanilla, black pepper spice, espresso and dark chocolate.
 So overall, oak ageing adds a degree of complexity which many wine lovers find appealing.